Family Trust Update – Exclude Foreigners

 My Family Trust does not own real estate

-If you do, one day, decide to buy land then it is prudent to do so in a separate Family Trust.
+If you do, one day, decide to buy land, then it is prudent to do so in a separate Family Trust.
 You should have a separate Family Trust for each piece of land you want to buy.

 What is ‘residential’ land for the land tax and stamp duty surcharge?

-Farms are exempt in NSW.
+Farms are exempt from the foreigner tax in NSW

-In NSW residential land includes:
+In NSW, residential land includes:

 1. parcels of land on which one or more dwellings are situated;